mermelstein/experiment_analysis/README.md

 ### **Usage:**

+Start the service with `docker-compose up` from the terminal.

-It all starts with the [experiments.yaml](https://github.com/clone-this-repo/experiment_analysis/blob/main/src/experiments.yaml) file.
+It all depends on the [experiments.yaml](https://github.com/clone-this-repo/experiment_analysis/blob/main/src/experiments.yaml) file.
 This is where metadata is listed for each experiment.
 This metadata could be expanded to include a summary, logic on whether the experiment has finished running, or anything else that you might want to insert in the final writeup.
 This service is a skeleton, so really up to you.

 Quarto is used to generate all HTML files related to experiments, which might get a little heavy depending on how many experiments you run.
 A more lightweight version could use a similar method to the generation of [index.html](https://github.com/clone-this-repo/experiment_analysis/blob/main/src/website/templates/index_template.html) where you have a template file to which you insert charts and variable values.
 Quarto renders every experiment through the analysis_output Jupyter notebook (although this could be switched to a markdown file with embedded code).